2022 Super Bowl MVP betting odds and trends

 Happy 63rd birthday to the great Joe Montana.His statistics in four Super Bowl appearances: * 83-of-122 (68.0%) for 1,142 yards * 11 passing TD, 0 INT, 2 rushing TD * 3 Super Bowl MVPs * The 49ers won all four games Absolute legend. — Field Yates (@FieldYates) June 11, 2019

 Only five players in NFL history have been named Super Bowl MVP more than once.
-Brady is the leader with four, one more than 49ers legend Joe Montana.
+Brady is the leader with five MVP trophies, two more than 49ers legend Joe Montana.
 Bart Starr, Terry Bradshaw and Eli Manning each own two MVPs, with Starr and Bradshaw the only men to achieve the distinction in back-to-back years.